slamora/brackets-wiki/Extension-Manager-Workflows.md

 for good measure.

 > (pf) The workflow here implies restartless extension removal -- which I still think is _much_ harder to do well than restartless addition (installation).
 Are we totally sure we want to bite this much off right away?
 (Is there an expectation that everything in this doc will be implemented by May?).
 How many other editors/tools/browsers do restartless extensions widely?
 It seems like a _subset_ of FF extensions support it; but FF leaves most of the tricky work up to devs, and devs there have much stronger incentives to get it right (the extensions code-debug cycle is _way_ more painful otherwise -- not true in Brackets).

+> (kd) I'm not convinced that "good enough" restartless extensions are going to be *that* difficult, and we'll find out soon in the extension API research.
+That said, one thing that is not called out in this document is current extensions which decidedly *do* require a restart.
+I think we should be explicit about whether current extensions are managed at all via this UI.

+> (kd) If we do decide to support both restartless and restart-requiring extensions, the UI need only change a little bit (as Firefox's does).
+When installing/updating a restart-requiring extension, the user is prompted after the installation is complete to restart Brackets.
+Since the actual installation happens in the background, this would probably be in a popover.

 ## Developing a new extension